LatteOK12/Tecnociberneticas/README.md

 # Tecnociberneticas
-In this repository y will update most of my achievements
+In this repository i'll update most of my achievements